-CO2 is heavier than air and cannot be detected by human senses, but in high concentrations, it can prove fatal.
+CO2 that comes from gas cylinders is denser than air and cannot be detected by human senses, but in high concentrations, it can prove fatal.
 It is used in numerous applications from putting the fizz into drinks as well as creating dry ice…

 The Birmingham Royal Ballet theatre production of Swan Lake has recently purchased some Analox Ax60+ CO2 analyzers from Safety Gear Store, helping to protect dancers from the effects of dry ice during the show.
 The team have been monitoring CO2 levels to ensure their dancers are safe and shared their findings with us.